Stone2GIT/rf2_league_pkg_builder/README.md

 1. run rf2_league_pkg_builder.ps1

-2. upload the rfcmps from content folder to steam workshop (if not enabled at end of script)
+2. upload the rfcmps from content folder to steam workshop (if variables are not set in variables.ps1)

 or